🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 DOGKRAFT Zeolite — the daily basis

-DOGKRAFT Dosage for Seniors:
+DOGKRAFT dosage for seniors:

 • Always offer fresh water — especially important in old age